-The Santa Cruz Museum of Natural History has been connecting people with all aspects of nature for over 100 years.
-This fall, visitors are invited to browse stunning images capturing the life and landscapes of California’s unique coastal habitats.
-The museum is currently presenting California: At the Water’s Edge, an exhibit of work by nature, wildlife, and underwater photographer, Jason Bradley.
+This fall, visitors are invited to browse stunning images featuring the life and landscapes of California’s unique coastal habitats.
+The The Santa Cruz Museum of Natural History is currently presenting California: At the Water’s Edge, an exhibit of work by nature, wildlife, and underwater photographer, Jason Bradley.

 The exhibit features 35 photographs Bradley took from above and below the ocean’s surface.
-These samples from his vast portfolio represent Bradley’s work from many years of photographic expeditions.
-The images were carefully chosen as an impression of California’s diverse and beautiful ecology, and reflect his passion for the ocean and advocating for its conservation through the art of photography.
+These samples from his vast portfolio represent work from many years of Bradley’s photographic expeditions.
+The images reflect California’s ecology, as well as Bradley’s passion for the ocean and his efforts to advocate for conservation through the art of photography.

-The collection of prints includes stunning images of coastal landscapes and wildlife spanning Baja to Northern California.
-Highlights from the busy aquatic ecosystems include photos of Chinook salmon, California sea lions, elephant seals, silky sharks, garibaldi, nudibranch, giant manta rays, anchovies, sea otter, sheepshead, brittle sea star, sea nettles, humpback whale, dragon fish, anopligaster (fang tooth), and viper fish.
+The collection of prints highlights coastal landscapes and wildlife spanning Baja to Northern California.
+The photos capture diverse creatures from busy aquatic ecosystems, including Chinook salmon, California sea lions, elephant seals, silky sharks, garibaldi, nudibranch, giant manta rays, anchovies, sea otter, sheepshead, brittle sea star, sea nettles, humpback whale, dragon fish, anopligaster (fang tooth), and viper fish.

 Along with the photographs, the museum is displaying deep-sea specimens that were gathered or exhumed from expeditions or existing collections, courtesy of Moss Landing Marin Labs and MBARI (Monterey Bay Aquarium Research Institute).